MaksymStepanenko/REST_APIs/README.md

 # SLS Academy
-Developing REST APIs. "\n"
+Developing REST APIs.
- all applications are run by command node app.js or npm start
+All applications are run by command node app.js or npm start